Filing for Social Security Disability in Alaska

 Alaska Hearing Office

-Disability hearings in Alaska are held at the Office of Hearings Operations (OHO) office in Anchorage.
+All disability hearings in Alaska are held at the satellite Office of Hearings Operations (OHO) office in Anchorage.
 Contact information for the OHO office is listed below.

 Anchorage Hearing Office